walid-mashal/telecom-knowledge-base/README.md

   - PGW ≈ GGSN

+## IGW (International Gateway)

+IGW is an exchange/switch that connects a local operator’s network to international carriers for voice, SMS, and data traffic.

 ## Interconnect DRs (Detailed Records)

 Interconnect DRs are records generated for calls, messages, or data sessions that occur between different operator networks.
 They track usage details like duration, time, type of service, and destination to facilitate billing and revenue sharing between operators.